datagovuk/dgu-vagrant-puppet/README.md

 ### Harvesting

-Harvester needs a backend, and the default is RabbitMQ (installed by puppet).
+Harvester needs a backend, and the default is Redis (installed by puppet).

 You need to create the gather and fetch queues by running the consumers briefly: